goofyrobloz-a11y/Caibotbreaker/README.md

 # cai bot jailbreak

-Make cai bot gets out of personality and talk like an real ai instead of their character

-i will also list other jailbreak other than this
+*ever want to strip c.ai bot persona?* well i gotchu, introducing c.ai bot jailbreak, the jailbreak that will strip c.ai bot's persona and make it sound like any other ai would!

+you can ask it, make it code, solve math, and more like a normal ai

+not only that, i will hunt more jailbreak and list it here if i can!

  ![status](https://img.shields.io/badge/Status-Not%20Patched-brightgreen)
  ![works on](https://img.shields.io/badge/Works%20at-Any%20bots-blue)
  ![my discord](https://img.shields.io/badge/My%20Discord-googlepaysu-grey?logo=Discord&color=%235865F2)